Victoria Nuland: Leaked phone call and Maidan involvement

 Nuland was the lead U.S. point person for Ukraine's Revolution of Dignity, establishing loan guarantees to Ukraine, including a $1 billion loan guarantee in 2014, and the provisions of non-lethal assistance to the Ukrainian military and border guard.
-Along with Secretary of State John Kerry and Secretary of Defense Ash Carter, she is seen as a leading supporter of defensive weapons delivery to Ukraine.
+Along with Secretary of State John Kerry and Secretary of Defense Ash Carter, she is seen as a leading supporter of "defensive weapons" delivery to Ukraine.
 In 2016, Nuland urged Ukraine to start prosecuting corrupt officials: "It's time to start locking up people who have ripped off the Ukrainian population for too long and it is time to eradicate the cancer of corruption".
 While serving as the Department of State's lead diplomat on the Ukraine crisis, Nuland pushed European allies to take a harder line on Russian expansionism.

-During a June 7, 2016, Senate Foreign Relations Committee Hearing titled "Russian Violations of Borders, Treaties, and Human Rights", Nuland described U.S. diplomatic outreach to the former Soviet Union and efforts to build a constructive relationship with Russia.
-During her testimony, Nuland noted de facto 2014 Russian intervention of Ukraine which she said, "shattered any remaining illusions about this Kremlin's willingness to abide by international law or live by the rules of the institutions that Russia joined at the end of the Cold War."
+Russian propaganda efforts

+In the context of Russian propaganda efforts to portray the Ukrainian revolution as a US-organized coup, the Russian government has characterized Nuland's role, particularly the $5 billion democracy-assistance figure and the leaked Nuland–Pyatt call discussing Yanukovych's offer of cabinet positions, as evidence that the United States orchestrated a color revolution, or coup against Yanukovych.

+Nuland has disputed the coup framing.
+In a 2019 Harvard Gazette interview, she said she "had been the main interlocutor on the ground, trying to de-escalate the Maidan conflict so that the Ukrainians could find a way back to association with Europe," and described the leaked call as part of a Russian effort to discredit her with "the Ukrainian opposition, the Europeans, or my own government."
+Yale University professor of history Timothy Snyder said, "Imagine just how much evidence the Russians have of what the U.S. was doing in Ukraine, given that they had access to that telephone call.
+That was the best bit they could come up with.
+And in the context of the time, what that telephone conversation showed was that the Americans were, A, not up to date about what was happening in Ukraine and, B, unable to influence events happening in Ukraine."